GitPaulo/Vulcan/README.md

 - Mac OS X x64
 - Windows x64

-It is possible for compatibility with other OSs but that requires node-opus installation tinkering.
+It is possible to create compatibility with other OSs but that requires node-opus installation tinkering.

 More information can be found in the [node-opus repository.](https://github.com/Rantanen/node-opus)